Adrenaline Crew: Controversy

 The Adrenaline Crew's rising popularity attracted attention.
 The television show Inside Edition aired a special investigation citing the dangers surrounding the crew's method of filming and riding calling it 'careless' and 'dangerous' to the general public.
 Senior Investigative Correspondent Matt Meagher commented in the piece, "It's motorcycle mayhem!
 They drive on the wrong side of the road, do wheelies, weave in and out of traffic, perform dangerous stunts and terrify people on the road around them.
 These stunt bikers risk their lives while also putting everyone else on the road in danger."
 This upset Kenny Kelley, who had agreed to release some footage for the show so that they could share their side.
 Inside Edition did not air the scenes where Kenny and the crew stated that they wanted a legal place to do the stunts as well as sanctioned competitions such as the X Games.
 This portion of the interview was later leaked on the Internet.

 Following the Inside Edition investigation, many magazines also focused on the team and their extreme stunt riding.
 One crew member is quoted saying "Most normal people pull over when they see lights or hear sirens, we immediately drop a gear and hammer it.
 There isn’t a police car out there that can keep up with these bikes, so it’s a no-brainier.
 You have to constantly scan for police.
 If you see one, run the other way regardless – don’t wait for them to find a reason to pull you over.
-The police are here to f--k you over, so whey give them the chance?”
+The police are here to f--k you over, so why give them the chance?”